oluwaseunolusanya/shouty/README.md

 # shouty
-A near field social media app.
+A near field social media app developed using BDD facilitated by Cucumber.